What is (LC) Liquid Chromatography?

 HPLC requires a pump to inject the solvent.
 The common types of pumping are:

-- Syringe pumps, which can provide a pulseless continuous flow rate.
+2. Syringe pumps, which can provide a pulseless continuous flow rate.
 Syringe pumps are reliable, very accurate, precise, and can have a large capacity.
+Here is an example of a syringe pump:

 The sample injector should work within very small volumes and withstand the high pressure of the solvent.
 Most devices use sample injection valves instead of direct injection because the former have superior characteristics.
 It is possible to inject the samples into the valve’s loop automatically with an auto-sampler or manually using a micro-syringe.